 How to Bring in More Customers from Google with HVAC PPC Ads

-In this blog post, we will discuss how you can use PPC ads to bring in more business from Google.
-We'll cover everything from keyword budgeting to website design.
-So whether you're just starting out with PPC, you're looking for ways to improve your campaign, or you agree with the 240 contractors that don't find PPC effective, this blog post is for you!
+In this blog post, we will discuss how you can use PPC ads to bring in more business from Google by starting from the beginning.
+We'll go on to cover everything from keyword budgeting and PPC tools to website optimization and landing page usage.

 Keywords and their place in PPC

-As an HVAC company, you know that no matter what time of year it is, there is often no shortage of work to be done.
+As an HVAC company, you know that no matter what time of year it is, there is often plenty of work to be done.
 But with so much competition out there, how can you make sure that your PPC search ads are getting seen by potential customers?

 Step 1: Choosing the Right Keywords

-All that sounds great, but how do you choose the right keywords?
-Certainly it's easier said than done, right?
-In part, settling on keywords can be as simple as thinking about the terms that your potential customers would use when searching for an HVAC company.
+In part, settling on keywords can be as simple as thinking about the terms that your potential customers might use when searching for an HVAC company.
 What kind of services would they be looking for and what search terms would they use to find those services?
-Try to use long-tail keywords, which are specific phrases that are more likely to be used by people who are ready to buy.
-For example, instead of just using "air conditioning," try adding a location like "air conditioning repair Los Angeles."
-By being specific, you can make sure that your ad is served to people who are actually looking for what you have to offer.

 The keyword planner also provides traffic estimates for each keyword, so you can gauge the potential reach of your campaign.
 In addition, the keyword planner provides suggested bid amounts for each keyword, so you can budget your campaign accordingly (don't worry, we'll get to your budget later).

 Step 2: Establish a Keyword Budget

-However, perhaps the most important factor is your overall HVAC marketing budget.
+However, perhaps the most important factor is your overall marketing budget.
 Once you have determined how much you are willing to spend on your PPC campaign, you can then begin to allocate funds to specific keywords.

-It's also important to remember that your keyword budget will likely fluctuate over time as your campaign progresses.
+It's also important to remember that your keyword budget will likely fluctuate over time as your PPC strategy evolves.
 As such, it's important to regularly review your keywords and adjust your budget accordingly.

-Step 3: Don't Forget About Keyword Negatives
+Step 3: Don't Forget About Negative Keywords

-For example, if you're an HVAC company, you might want to add "HVAC training" or "HVAC tech salary" as keyword negatives.
-That way, your ad won't show up when people are searching for terms not related to your services, and you'll avoid wasting money on clicks that don't convert.
+For example, if you're an HVAC company, you might want to add "HVAC training" or "HVAC careers" as negative keywords.
+That way, your ad won't show up when people are searching for terms not related to your services, and you'll avoid wasting money on clicks that have no chance to convert.